rgrahamh/reliable-file-transfer/README.md

     Test: Description of testing procedure and results

 ## Description
-RTP (Reliable File Transfer Protocol) is a stop-and-wait transport-layer protocol built on top of UDP.
+RFTP (Reliable File Transfer Protocol) is a stop-and-wait transport-layer protocol built on top of UDP.
 It ensures that packets are delivered correctly (without corruption) and in order, as well as ensuring that packets actually make it to their final destination.

 ## Build
 In order to build the client-side application, navigate to the `client` folder and type: